zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-loading/adb-loading.md

     line x
     </copy>
     ```
     *Notice how this table lists the past and current load operations in your schema.
-Any data copy and data validation operation will have backed up records in your Cloud.*
+Any data copy and data validation operation will have backed-up records in your Cloud.*

-2. For an example of how to troubleshoot a data load, we will attempt to load a data file with the wrong format (chan_v3_error.dat).
+2. For an example of how to troubleshoot a data load, we will attempt to load a data file with the wrong format (chan\_v3\_error.dat).
 Specifically, the default separator is the | character, but the channels_error.csv file uses a semicolon instead.
 To attempt to load bad data, copy and paste <a href="./files/load_data_with_errors.txt" target="\_blank">this code snippet</a> to a SQL Developer Web worksheet and run the script as your user in SQL Developer Web.
 Specify the URL that points to the **chan\_v3\_error.dat** file.
-You have copied and saved the URL in the step "Copy the URLs of the Files on Your OCI Object Storage" above.
-Expect to see "reject limit" errors when loading your data this time.
+Use the the URL that you have copied and saved in Step 6.
+Expect to see "Reject limit" errors when loading your data this time.

     ![](images/query_results_after_loading_in_sql_dev_web.jpg " ")

 3. Run the following query to see the load that errored out.
     ```
-    select * from user_load_operations where status='FAILED';
+    <copy>select * from user_load_operations where status='FAILED';</copy>
     ```

     ![](./images/bad_file_table_in_sql_dev_web.jpg " ")

-    A load or external table validation that errors out is indicated by status=FAILED in this table.
+    A load or external table validation that errors out is indicated by *status=FAILED* in this table.
 Get the names of the log and bad files for the failing load operation from the column **logfile\_table** and **badfile\_table**.
-The logfile\_table column shows the name of the table you can query to look at the log of a load operation.
-The column badfile_table shows the name of the table you can query to look at the rows that got errors during loading.
+The `logfile_table` column shows the name of the table you can query to look at the *log* of a load operation.
+The column `badfile_table` shows the name of the table you can query to look at the *rows that got errors* during loading.

 4. Query the log and bad tables to see detailed information about an individual load.
-In this example, the names are `copy$25\_log` and `copy$25\_bad` respectively.
+In this example, the names are `copy$21_log` and `copy$21_bad` respectively.

     ![](./images/query_log_and_bad_files.jpg " ")

-5. To learn more about how to specify file formats, delimiters, reject limits, and more, review the <a href="https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/dbmscloud-reference.html" target="\_blank"> DBMS_CLOUD Package Format Options </a>
+5. To learn more about how to specify file formats, delimiters, reject limits, and more, review the <a href="https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/dbmscloud-reference.html" target="\_blank"> Autonomous Database Supplied Package Reference </a> and <a href="https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/format-options.html#GUID-08C44CDA-7C81-481A-BA0A-F7346473B703" target="\_blank"> DBMS_CLOUD Package Format Options </a>

-Please proceed to the next lab.
+Please *proceed to the next lab*.

 ## Want to Learn More?

 For more information about loading data, see the documentation [Loading Data from Files in the Cloud](https://www.oracle.com/pls/topic/lookup?ctx=en/cloud/paas/autonomous-data-warehouse-cloud&id=CSWHU-GUID-07900054-CB65-490A-AF3C-39EF45505802).

-Click [here](https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/load-data.html#GUID-1351807C-E3F7-4C6D-AF83-2AEEADE2F83E) for documentation on loading data into an Autonomous Data Warehouse.
+Click [here](https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/load-data.html#GUID-1351807C-E3F7-4C6D-AF83-2AEEADE2F83E) for documentation on loading data with Autonomous Data Warehouse.

 ## **Acknowledgements**

 - **Author** - Nilay Panchal, ADB Product Management
 - **Adapted for Cloud by** - Richard Green, Principal Developer, Database User Assistance
-- **Last Updated By/Date** - Richard Green, March 2020
+- **Last Updated By/Date** - Arabella Yao, Product Manager Intern, DB Product Management, July 2020

 See an issue?
 Please open up a request [here](https://github.com/oracle/learning-library/issues).
 Please include the workshop name and lab in your request.